For these few weeks I am republishing the "Educating

 This is the ninth in a ten part series.
-The following was first published in June 2011 as an update to our high school years.
+The following was first published in June

 For those of you who have followed Alex's year and my battles to incorporate inclusive opportunities in to Alex's curriculum, you will know I have been frustrated.
 I have asked for peer groups for Alex and her peers to learn.
 I have had to stay on top of the basketball coach so Alex is not excluded from playing in games.
 I have asked for modifications for academics for Alex so she can participate in regular education classes, and the list goes on and on.